midl-dev/polkashots-website/getting-started.md

 This website helps people operating blockchain nodes to synchronize new blockchain nodes, so they are operational faster.

-This project was sponsored by a grant from the [polkadot foundation](https://polkadot.foundation/).
+This project was sponsored by a grant from the [Web 3 Foundation](https://web3.foundation/).

 ### How to use